Unleash/unleash/website/docs/user_guide/rbac.md

 :::

-User groups allow you to assign roles to a group of users within a project, rather than a user directly.
+User groups allow you to assign roles to a group of users within a project, rather than to a user directly.
 This allows you to manage your user permissions more easily when there's lots of users in the system.
 For a guide on how to create and manage user groups see [_how to create and manage user groups_](../how-to/how-to-create-and-manage-user-groups.md).

 A user group consists of the following: